In 1972, On the cover of TV Guide: “cast of Bridget Loves Bernie”. Other Articles: Bill Cosby, Doctor In the House

 In 1978, “When You Feel Love” by Bob McGilpin peaked at number 91 on the U.S. pop singles chart.

-In 1978, “A Rock And Roll Fantasy” by The Kinks peaked at number 30 on the Canada pop singles chart.
+In 1972, ✪✪ “Buzzy Brown” by Tim Davis peaked at number 91 on the U.S. pop singles chart.

 In 1978, “An Everlasting Love” by Andy Gibb peaked at number 2 on the Canada pop singles chart.

-In 1972, “Black And White” by Three Dog Night peaked at number 1 on the Canada pop singles chart.
+In 1972, “Black and White” by Three Dog Night peaked at number 1 on the Canada pop singles chart.

 In 1978, “Blame It On The Boogie” by Mick Jackson peaked at number 94 on the Canada pop singles chart.